-Knowing what data to keep and what data to destroy can be daunting for any business, big or small.
+Knowing what data to keep and what data to destroy can be daunting for any business.
 But it doesn't have to be.
-This useful guide on data retention is a great place to start and will help you on your way to being able to know, with confidence, that you've made the right decision when it comes to data retention and destruction.
+This guide covers the basics of data retention and destruction and we hope it will give you the confidence to make informed decisions about retaining and destroying your data.